mostage-app/studio/docs/unsplash-integration.md

 1. **API Key Security**:

    - API key is never exposed to the frontend
-   - All requests go through secure API routes
+   - All requests go through AWS API Gateway and Lambda functions
-   - Environment variables are not included in client bundle
+   - API key is stored in Lambda environment variables (server-side only)

 2. **CORS**:

-   - API routes handle CORS properly
+   - API Gateway handles CORS properly
    - No direct client-to-Unsplash requests

 3. **Error Handling**:
-   - Errors are handled gracefully
+   - Errors are handled gracefully in Lambda functions
    - User-friendly error messages
    - No sensitive information leaked in errors